IFA Anti-Doping Rules

 IFA Testing Pool

 Regarding to the IFA Anti-Doping regulation Article 5.6.6.
-IFA establishes a IFA Anti-Doping Testing Pool 2017 of 6 athletes based on the team results of the prior IFA World Championships.
+IFA has established an IFA Anti-Doping Testing Pool.

 World Anti-Doping Code